linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/Rgl2.md

 Justification:

-Radialglia-like cells according to La Manno et al. 2016
+Radialglia-like cells according to [https://doi.org/10.1016/j.cell.2016.09.027] La Manno et al. 2016.

-(NOTE :This definition could have been made before the Radialglialike analysis becouse is mainly relying on La Manno et al.)
+It is accurate only when applied to neuro-ectoderm derived cells might generate false positives in the mesodermal lineage.